absmach/magistrala-docs/docs/user-guide/rules-engine.md

 You can add one or more output nodes.
 The following nodes are supported:

-1. MQTT publisher
+1. Channel publisher
 2. Email
 3. PostgreSQL
+4. alarm
+5. Magistrala DB

 ![select output](../img/rules/select-output.png)

-#### MQTT Publisher
+#### Channel Publisher

 Enables you to specify the output channel and topic.
 The result of the logic node is published to this topic.

-Select the MQTT Publisher as the output node and enter the channel and topic.
+Select the Channel Publisher as the output node and enter the channel and topic.

 ![publisher variables](../img/rules/publisher-variables.png)